Capabilities

 We recognize that responsible investors are not all alike and investor objectives might differ from broad ESG improvements to specific targets.
 As investors harness the benefits of ETFs for their diverse ESG needs, our capabilities can help investors reach their goals, from broad ESG benchmark exposures to targeted thematic solutions.

-Responsible Investing: From ESG integration to net zero with ETFs and indexed strategies
+Responsible investing: From ESG integration to net zero with ETFs and indexed strategies

 We believe there is significant opportunity in ESG investing with indexed strategies in the Asia Pacific region.